Master of Science in Finance - Corporate Finance (MSFC)

-Olin Business School's two-semester Corporate Finance and Investments track (MSFC) is rigorous and comprehensive, offering in-depth training in securities research, capital raising, derivative pricing and fixed income.
+In the 10-month Master of Science in Corporate Finance (MSFC) track, students gain a rigorous and comprehensive education in securities research, capital raising, derivative pricing and fixed income.
 Practicum projects in partnership with financial and non-financial firms are built into the curriculum, so all MSFC students have the opportunity to gain hands-on experience with real-world clients.

-The MSFC curriculum (PDF) includes 30.5 credits: 20 required credits and 10.5 elective credits.
+The MSFC degree requires the completion 30.5 credits, including 20 required credits and 10.5 elective credits.

 All Specialized Master’s Programs students kick off their degrees with a multipronged orientation program designed to prepare them for academic, personal and professional success.

 Students will participate in Passport, Career Stamp, and SMP Start, and they will complete foundational courses during the summer prior to beginning their fall semester at Olin.

 Students new to the United States and non-native English speakers begin with Passport, during which they will acclimate to the Olin Business School culture and strengthen their English and business communication skills.
 The entire cohort of students will participate in Career Stamp, which serves as a catalyst for students to help them get started in their career search and preparation processes, and SMP Start, which orients everyone to the ins and outs of Washington University.
 Finally, students complete SMP Graduate Orientation (GO) Week, which includes workshops and events to help students with their final preparations before the start of their first semester.
 These programs are packed with opportunities for students to bond with their program cohort and to connect with their peers in all of the Specialized Master’s Programs.